 - Antifreeze poisoning results from ingestion of ethylene glycol and is life-threatening.

 - Upper respiratory infections can occur in the winter.

 - Kennel cough can be caused by bacteria or viruses and is highly contagious among dogs.

-The weather outside is frightful, but to some snow-loving pets it may seem delightful.
-Read on to let your pooch (or kitty) enjoy the winter wonderland safely and avoid these common winter illnesses.
+The weather outside is frightful, but to some snow-loving pets, it may seem delightful.
+Read on to learn how your pooch or kitty can enjoy the winter wonderland safely and avoid these common winter conditions.

 3. Antifreeze poisoning

 Ethylene glycol, an additive in antifreeze, gives the substance its sweet taste.
 However, this characteristic also attracts pets to this harmful liquid.
 Pets may lick antifreeze off garage floors, driveways, or streets.

 Clinical signs of antifreeze poisoning include incoordination, nausea, vomiting, hypothermia, breathing and heart rate abnormalities, changes in urination, seizures, and coma.

 Prevent antifreeze poisoning by storing this chemical out of paws’ reach.
 Make sure to clean up all garage spills immediately if they do occur.
 Contact your veterinarian immediately if you suspect your pet may have ingested antifreeze.